Search in MDM

 Further

-Hello everyone, I read a book there and I kept the following questions, which I hope you use them can answer them, since I do not handle this topic very well.
+Hello everyone, I read a book and I'm left with the following questions, which I hope you can answer, as I'm not very familiar with this topic.

-2- If the gear lever is in D with the brake on, what does the computer do?
+2- If the gear selector is in D with the brake pedal pressed, what does the computer do?

-3- In relation to BBS, when the brakes are not operated, the voltage that reaches the PCM is 0 volts?
+3- Regarding the BBS (Brake Brake System), when the brakes are not applied, is the voltage reaching the PCM (Powertrain Control Module) 0 volts?

-4- The more I accelerate the engine, the smaller the pressure of the automatic box?
+4- The more I accelerate the engine, the lower the pressure in the automatic transmission will be?

-5- If the engine temperature is less than 70 ° C, does the PCM increase or decrease the speed of gear passage?
+5- If the engine temperature is below 70°C, does the PCM increase or decrease the shift speed?

-6- Are there distributing valves in automatic transmissions such as a 3-way and 2 positions?
+6- Are there distributor valves in automatic transmissions, such as a 3-way, 2-position valve?

 I hope you can help me answer these questions.
 Greetings to the entire community.